spotlightpa/poor-richard/content/berks/2026-02-05-SPLICEEXPLAIN0226.md

 State Rep. Johanny Cepeda-Freytiz, a Democrat who represents part of Berks County and chairs the Legislative Latino Caucus, said the purchase “risks provoking fear, disrupting families, and endangering the well-being of our neighbors.”

 “Berks County has faced an ICE detention facility before, and after years of sustained community advocacy, that center ultimately closed.
 That history matters,” said Cepeda-Freytiz, whose district is 40% Hispanic.
 “While many questions remain about the scope and operations of this proposed facility, I will continue to use every tool available to demand transparency, protect due process, and stand with our most vulnerable neighbors.”

+U.S. Sen. John Fetterman (D., Pa.) raised concerns about the warehouses in Berks and Schuylkill Counties <a href="https://www.fetterman.senate.gov/fetterman-criticizes-proposed-pennsylvania-ice-warehouses-in-letter-to-dhs-secretary-noem/">in a letter to DHS Secretary Kristi Noem on Saturday</a>.

+“While I have been clear in my support for the enforcement of federal immigration law, this decision will do significant damage to these local tax bases, set back decades-long efforts to boost economic development, and place undue burdens on limited existing infrastructure in these communities,” Fetterman wrote.

+Fetterman requested that DHS and ICE provide a briefing to his office on why the agencies decided to purchase the properties, as well as an “impact assessment” addressing infrastructure, safety, loss of property taxes, among other concerns

 {{<embed/newsletter button="Sign me up!" cta="Good Day, Berks is your daily dose of Berks County essentials.
 Be the first to know about important news, events, and more." preselect="berks">}}